The Potential of Citizen Platforms for Requirements Engineering of Large Socio-Technical Software Systems: Citizen Platforms and Requirements Engineering

-Also the initial and later gatherings on a platform contain their own risks.
-As face-to-face requirements elicitation is preferred in agile development~\cite{Ramesh10}, digitalized platform-based elicitation would likely require new sills and techniques from software engineers.
-A similar point applies to the participating citizens and stakeholders.
-Like in so-called co-design practices, it may be that participants with technological or domain-specific knowledge would dominate those without such knowledge; so-called end-users would be overruled by so-called power users who are closer to being developers themselves~\cite{Fischer20, Secinaro21}.
-It may well also be that particularly ordinary citizens would have difficulties to articulate requirements.
-They may also be dominated by powerful stakeholders.
+It might also be that ordinary citizens would have difficulties to articulate requirements.
 This point underlines the importance of the prior instructions and guidelines.
 Analogously to focus groups~\cite{Kontio08}, the role of a facilitating and moderating requirements engineer is likely highly important too~\cite{Barandiaran24, Dalpiaz16}.
-If there are difficulties to generate requirements, or if a discussion gets struck, he or she should have the skills to put the process again on the right track.
-Given the public sector context, it may also be that a discussion gets too heated; hence, he or she should also know how to moderate a discussion, possibly by using a platform's moderation tools.
-Because citizen platforms should engage also citizens who possibly speak different languages~\cite{Simonofski21}, language barriers may pose an additional risk, including with respect to a facilitator.
-This point is particularly important in the development of truly large, pan-European socio-technical software systems.
+If there are difficulties to generate requirements, or if a discussion gets stuck, he or she should have the skills to put the process again on the right track.
+Given the public sector context, it might also be that a discussion gets too heated; hence, he or she should also know how to moderate a discussion, possibly by using a platform's moderation tools.
+Because citizen platforms should engage also citizens who possibly speak different languages~\cite{Simonofski21}, language barriers might pose an additional risk, including with respect to a facilitator.